-Again double clicking this .reg file will delete the values specified, or you can use REGEDIT /s MyDeleteScript.REG
+Again double click this .reg file to delete the values, or type REGEDIT /s MyFile.REG

 Windiff is a useful alternative, this GUI utility from the resource kit will list all the differences.

-Within a registry file, comments can be preceded by "; "
+Within a registry file, comments are prefixed with a semicolon "; "

 ; Turn the NUMLOCK on at login